UBCSamSung/2048-WebDriver-Solver/README.md

 ![Preview](/res/2048.gif)

 Selenium WebDriver is used to parse interactive web elements and simulate user input.
-AI ultilizes bruteforce iterative deepening breath first search on grid state using `neighbourhood difference` as loss function.
+AI ultilizes bruteforce time-bounded breath first search on grid state using neighbourhood difference as heuristic function.

 ## Getting Started